oracle/node-oracledb/doc/api.md

 SQLNET.ENCRYPTION_TYPES_CLIENT = (AES256)
 ```

-The client and server sides can negoiate the protocols used if the
+The client and server sides can negotiate the protocols used if the
 settings indicate more than one value is accepted.

 Note these are example settings only.
 You must review your security